 Quality of Evidence and Strength of Recommendations

 We used the GRADE approach through the entire process, from grading the quality of evidence, to deciding on the strength of the recommendations [8, 9].
-Full details are provided in the supplementary file.
+Full details are provided in the supplementary file including reasons for downgrading the confidence in the evidence (summary of evidence tables)Recommendations were made based on the strength of evidence and other factors such as overall accuracy of the test (sensitivity and specificity), confidence in the net accuracy (range of sensitivity/sensitivity from included studies and/or confidence intervals of net sensitivity and specificity) and considerations such as patient acceptability of the test, feasibility of testing and how accessible the test is.
+The four tests where evidence based recommendations were made, were all acceptable to the patient, feasible and acceptable.”
 Consensus statement for confirming or excluding PCD

-We used a modified Delphi survey to develop a consensus statement regarding the use of diagnostic tests to definitively confirm and exclude the diagnosis of PCD; also to provide advice regarding patients who do not have a definitive diagnosis but diagnostic tests suggest that the diagnosis is highly likely or inconclusive.
+We used a modified Delphi survey to reach a consensus regarding the use of diagnostic tests to definitively confirm and exclude the diagnosis of PCD; also to provide advice regarding patients who do not have a definitive diagnosis but diagnostic tests suggest that the diagnosis is highly likely or inconclusive.
 The methods are detailed in the on-line supplementary file.

 Results